 “My favourite bit is when McGowan sings ‘I could have been someone,’ Coyne portentously announced, “and McCall sings back, ‘Well so could anyone’?”

-Trapped in a corner seat between Coyne and his long suffering girlfriend Chrissy, twenty six year old Molly Freeney nodded nervously in agreement, as her panicked eyes searched for the nearest exit.
+Trapped in a corner seat between Coyne and his strangely passive girlfriend Chrissy, twenty six year old Molly Freeney nodded nervously in agreement, as her panicked eyes searched for the nearest exit.